Preview in:

 Regulation and Governance:There are many AI technology support products that don’t have prepared any regulation or term of use.
 Advocate for the development and implementation of comprehensive regulatory frameworks that address ethical concerns related to AI.
 Collaborate with policymakers, industry stakeholders, and civil society organizations to draft legislation and standards.

 Ethical Decision-Making: Currently, the majority of entrepreneurs pay a lot more attention to the product itself and consider only business-related decision-making.
 Establish ethical review boards or committees within organizations to evaluate the potential ethical implications of AI projects.
 Provide training and resources to AI developers and stakeholders on ethical principles and decision-making frameworks.
+As part of this training, encourage the use of practical tools like software to add subtitles to video to make educational materials more accessible and inclusive for all participants.

 Social Impact: AI technology exists in a society and has an enormous impact on its inhabitants.
 Assessments should be conducted to evaluate the social, economic, and environmental consequences of AI deployments.
 Develop strategies to mitigate negative impacts and maximize positive outcomes.